ignite/cli/docs/2 Architecture/1 Introduction.md

 `starport serve`

-To start the server, go into you application's directory and run `starport serve`.
+To start the server, go into you app's directory and run `starport serve`.
 This commands installs dependencies, builds and initializes the app and runs both Tendermint RPC server (by default on `localhost:26657`) as well as LCD (by default on `localhost:1317`) with hot reloading enabled.

-`starport serve` uses `config.yml` to initialize your application, make sure you have it in your project directory (see [Configure](#configure)).
+`starport serve` uses `config.yml` to initialize your app, make sure you have it in your project directory (see [Configure](#configure)).

-Note: depending on your OS and firewall settings, you may have to accept a prompt asking if your application's binary (`blogd` in this case) can accept external connections.
+Note: depending on your OS and firewall settings, you may have to accept a prompt asking if your app's binary (`blogd` in this case) can accept external connections.

 | Flag        | Default | Description                          |
 | ----------- | ------- | ------------------------------------ |